Nicholas Britell: 2016–2019

-His score for Jenkins' If Beale Street Could Talk has received wide critical acclaim and awards including a 2019 Academy Award nomination, a BAFTA nomination, a Critics' Choice nomination, and Best Original Score awards from each of the Los Angeles, Boston, Chicago, Central Ohio, Iowa, Washington DC, Phoenix, LA Online, NY Online, and Online Film Critics Associations.
+In 2018, Britell once again collaborated with Barry Jenkins, scoring his film If Beale Street Could Talk.
+The film received wide critical acclaim and Britell was nominated for awards including the Academy Award for Best Original Score, BAFTA Award for Best Original Music, and Critics' Choice Movie Award for Best Score.

-Britell is the composer of the HBO series Succession, winning a Primetime Emmy Award for Outstanding Original Main Title Theme Music for the series.
-He composed season 3 of Succession, which aired during fall 2021.
+Britell composed the soundtrack of the critically-acclaimed HBO black comedy-drama series Succession (2018–2023), his first time composing for a television series.
+For Successions main title theme, Britell won a Primetime Emmy Award for Outstanding Original Main Title Theme Music in 2019.
+He also received Primetime Emmy nominations for Outstanding Music Composition for a Series in 2020, 2022, and 2023, and a Grammy Award for Best Score Soundtrack for Visual Media nomination in 2023.

+In 2019, Britell worked with American rapper, Pusha T, to create a remix of the main title theme for Succession.
+The song features Pusha T adding rap vocals over the theme song.
+Britell described the collaboration by saying "If I was going to collaborate with anyone on this track, Pusha T was the dream choice."

 2020–present

-On February 6, 2019, Britell confirmed he is composing the score for Barry Jenkins' next project, The Underground Railroad, an original series on Amazon based on Colson Whitehead's Pulitzer Prize winning novel of the same name.
+On February 6, 2019, Britell confirmed he was composing the score for Barry Jenkins's The Underground Railroad, an original series on Amazon based on Colson Whitehead's Pulitzer Prize winning novel of the same name.
 The show premiered on Amazon Video on May 14, 2021 to critical acclaim for both Jenkins and Britell.
-For his score, Britell received a Primetime Emmy Award nomination for Outstanding Music Composition For A Limited Or Anthology Series, Movie Or Special (Original Dramatic Score) at the 73rd Primetime Emmy Awards.
+For his score, Britell received a Primetime Emmy Award nomination for Outstanding Music Composition for a Limited or Anthology Series, Movie or Special at the 73rd Primetime Emmy Awards.

 Britell composed the music for Adam McKay's 2021 film Don't Look Up, including the song "Just Look Up" performed by Ariana Grande and Kid Cudi.
-Britell also scored Disney's One Hundred and One Dalmatians live-action spin-off Cruella, also released in 2021.
 Britell received a nomination for Best Original Score at the 94th Academy Awards for the score of Don't Look Up.
+That same year, Britell scored Disney's One Hundred and One Dalmatians live-action spin-off Cruella.
+At the World Soundtrack Awards, Britell was awarded Film Composer of the Year in 2019 for his scores for Vice and If Beale Street Could Talk and Television Composer of the Year in 2020 for Succession.
+Britell also won Best Original Song at the 2021 ceremony alongside Florence Welch for "Call Me Cruella", written for Cruella.

 On February 16, 2022, it was reported that Britell would be composing the score for the Star Wars streaming series Andor on Disney+.